 First, you don't know for sure that crow was abandoned.
 It might be a fledgling whose parents are out foraging for food to feed it.
 It is always illegal to keep or contain a native crow, no matter how much you want or care for it.
 If in doubt, call your local Wildlife Protective Services.

 What if I break the law and take a crow as a pet?

 You could be charged with a felony for the possession of a crow.
 It's unlikely (but not impossible!) that they'd press criminal charges, but you'd probably at the very least be fined and penalized.
 After all, the laws are there for a reason.
-Hopefully, they'll make you stop and think your motives through.
+Hopefully, knowing what the laws are will make people stop and think their motives through.
 A crow is a wild animal, not a pet.
-By taking it out of its habitat and away from its family, you'd be endangering the bird.
+By taking it out of its habitat and away from its family, they invariably endanger the bird.